yaocheng1995/Crawler/template/README.md

     Crawler_template_processing.py

-Second class are the example crawler project, which target web is Mafengwo:
+Second class are two example crawler project, which target web  Sina news and Mafengwo:

+    sina_news.py
     mafengwo.py

-Third class are some element can be used in crawler progress:
+Third class is the element can be used in crawler progress:

     Proxy